1st Place

 *Any funds with less than $300,000 AUM

-Team awards will be announced during the Awards Reception at 5:00 p.m. on Friday, March 20.
-If you have any questions regarding the competition application process or GAME Forum XV, please reach out via email at qgame@qu.edu or by phone at 203-582-3888.
+Team awards were announced during the Awards Reception.
+If you have any questions regarding the competition application process or GAME Forum, please reach out via email at qgame@qu.edu or by phone at 203-582-3888.

 Clarity of Content (40%) - Posters clearly illustrate the fund’s performance, history, investment policy and strategies.